-Beneficial insects can help us in the garden in a number of ways, either by dining on plant pests directly ("predators"), or by laying eggs in their larvae ("parasites").
-Other beneficials help by pollinating the flowers that turn into our squash, peppers, cucumbers and many other "fruiting" crops.
-And a few wild species of bees also eat plant pests, not just nectar.
+Beneficial insects can help us in the vegetable garden in a number of ways.
+Some of them dine on plant pests directly ("predators"), or by laying eggs in their larvae ("parasites").
+Other beneficial insects help by pollinating the flowers that turn into our squash, peppers, cucumbers and many other "fruiting" crops.
+And there are a few wild species of bees that also eat plant pests, not just nectar.

 Whether a bug is a "plant pest" or a "beneficial insect" requires a human perspective - a bug either helps or hinders us in our efforts to grow a vegetable garden.
 But from nature's perspective, the ideal is really a balance which includes both predator and prey insects.
 It is this balance we are going for in a healthy vegetable garden, not a predominance of one over the other.